Factbox: Latest on the spread of the coronavirus around the world

 - U.S. President Donald Trump halted funding to the World Health Organization, prompting criticism from around the world.

-- Apple Inc (AAPL.O) said it would release data that could help inform public health authorities on whether people are driving less during lockdown orders to slow the spread of the coronavirus..
+- Apple Inc said it would release data that could help inform public health authorities on whether people are driving less during lockdown orders to slow the spread of the coronavirus..

 - Nurses at a public hospital hit by Mexico’s worst coronavirus outbreak were told by their managers not to wear protective masks at the start of the epidemic to avoid sowing panic among patients, nurses and other medical workers said.